YOURLS/website/src/guide/troubleshooting/first-steps.md

 ## Use your browser developer tools

-If the error is produced on the client side (_ie_ the page is generated fine, but when you try to interact with it, something wrong happens), hunt for Javascript errors in Ajax requests.
+If the error is produced on the client-side (_ie_ the page is generated fine, but when you try to interact with it, something wrong happens), hunt for JavaScript errors in Ajax requests.

 Depending on your browser, this can be done with the Firebug extension in Firefox, with Chrome DevTools, ...
-You'll find plenty of guides explaining how to do so (_eg_ [how to debug ajax chrome](https://www.google.com/search?q=how+to+debug+ajax+chrome))
+You'll find plenty of guides explaining how to do so (_eg_ [how to debug Ajax chrome](https://www.google.com/search?q=how+to+debug+ajax+chrome))

 ## STFW after you have RTFM